richard9106/project-1/README.md

  I used Google Chrome web developer tools and Responsively app for testing and solving problems with responsiveness and style issues.

- [Responsively App](https://responsively.app/)was very helpful to see diferent screen sizes.
+ [Responsively App](https://responsively.app/) was very helpful to see diferent screen sizes.

 ## Compatibility testing

  Site was tested across multiple virtual mobile devices and browsers.
 I checked all supported devices in Mozilla, Edge and Google Chrome developer tools.

- I tested on hardware devices such as: hp DeskTop with Windows, samsung smartphone with Android 7.
+ I tested on hardware devices such as: hp DeskTop with Windows, samsung smartphone with Android 11.

 ## User stories testing